vmware-tanzu/community-edition/docs/site/content/docs/assets/capd-standalone-clusters.md

-## Create Standalone CAPD Clusters
+## Create Standalone Docker Clusters

-This section describes setting up a standalone cluster on your local workstation using Cluster API Docker (CAPD).
+This section describes setting up a standalone cluster on your local workstation using Docker.
 This provides you a workload cluster that is **not** managed by a centralized management cluster.

 1. Ensure your Docker engine has >= 6GB of RAM and 4+ CPUs.
 This is especially critical for Mac users, below you can see a screenshot from Docker Desktop's settings.